gabrielbull/react-desktop/docs/windows/button.md

 :------------------ | :-----------:| :----------
-color               | string       | Sets the color of the text. hidden              | bool         | Sets the visibility of a component. onPress             | function     | Callback function when the button is pressed. push                | bool         | Display push animation when pressing the button. theme               | string       | Sets the UI theme that is used by this component and its children elements.<br/>__Property value__ _"light"_, _"dark"_
+color               | string       | Sets the color of the text. hidden              | bool         | Sets the visibility of a component. onClick             | function     | Callback function when the button is pressed. push                | bool         | Display push animation when pressing the button. theme               | string       | Sets the UI theme that is used by this component and its children elements.<br/>__Property value__ _"light"_, _"dark"_